system76/docs/_articles/pop-basics.md

 ---

-The Pop!_OS operating system provides all the features you would expect from a sophisticated desktop.
+The Pop!_OS operating system provides all the features you would expect from a modern desktop.

 ### Getting to Know The Pop!_OS Desktop